google/flatbuffers/docs/source/CppUsage.md

 per field attribute `cpp_str_flex_ctor` can be used to change this behavior, so that the custom string type is constructed by passing the pointer and length of the FlatBuffers String.
-The custom string class will require a constructor in the following format: custom_str_class(const char *, uint32_t).
+The custom string class will require a constructor in the following format: custom_str_class(const char *, size_t).
-Please note that the character array is not guaranteed to be NUL terminated, you should always use the provided size to determine end of string.
+Please note that the character array is not guaranteed to be NULL terminated, you should always use the provided size to determine end of string.

 ## Reflection (& Resizing)